 - Upload your audit certificate to Sustainable Winegrowing Australia

-For many people, certification formalises the way they currently operate – not much changes on-ground.
+For many people, certification formalises the way they currently operate, providing a framework within which to document sustainability practices – not much changes on-ground.
 You will probably find that you are already keeping many of the records required as a part of running your business (e.g. invoices for tax records, irrigation and spray records).
 One of the major benefits of certification is the ability to identify risk areas in the business and areas for improvement.
 The most common changes for vineyards and wineries are in the areas of biosecurity management and chemical storage and management.
 There are usually additional records to be kept ensuring that your business is focused on continual improvement.
 All of this is covered in the certification training workshop to ensure you integrate systems and record-keeping in a way that works for your business.

 Training ensures that within each business there is a person who fully understands the program, how it relates to the business and who manages the requirements of the Standards without the need for a consultant.
 Workshops provide: